InspiryThemes/realhomes-docs/docs/homepage-settings-classic.md

 ### **Features Section on Homepage**

-Go to **Homepage Settings → Features Section** for related settings.
+Go to **Dashboard → Pages** and edit the page assigned as **Home or Front Page**.
+Scroll down to find the **Homepage Settings** section and click on **Features Section** for related settings.

 Add Feature Image, Feature Title, Feature Description and Feature URL for three columns by using the **+ Add more** button to display Features Section on Homepage.

 ![Properties On Home Page](images/home-setup/features-settings-classic-combined.png)